jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![GitHub Pages settings](/images/gh-pages-settings.png)

+You can visit the deployed site at [jldec.uk](https://jldec.uk). 🇬🇧

-Finally I set up a [GitHub Action](https://github.com/jldec/cloudflare-pages-test/blob/main/.github/workflows/generate.yaml) to auto-build and auto-deploy the website when the source changes.
+Finally I set up [GitHub Actions](https://github.com/jldec/cloudflare-pages-test/blob/main/.github/workflows/generate.yaml) to auto-build and auto-deploy the website when the source changes.
 This is triggered on push, does a checkout of both repos, and commits the new generated output, only when there are actual changes.

 ```yaml
 on: